Frequently Asked Questions

 Your first step should be to join Arizona Fathers’ Rights or a similar Fathers’ Rights organization in whichever part of the country you live, or wherever you have a family law case.
 Many people will advise you to hire an attorney as your first step.
 You may even be pressured into consulting with an attorney because friends and even family will tell you the old saying, “A person who represents themselves in court has a fool for a client.”
 Don’t be pressured by friends or family.
 The opposite may be equally true: a person who is represented by an attorney in court is a damned-fool client.
 The first step is not terribly complicated.
 There are two basic scenarios: 1) If you are married, then you will be filing either a petition for divorce or you will be replying to your soon-to-be-ex’s petition; or 2) if you were never married, then you will be filing a paternity action.
 In either case, don’t file until you’ve thought things out carefully.
-Ideally, you should have attended a few Arizona Fathers’ Rights meetings and Law Library sessions before you initiate a family court case.
+Ideally, you should have attended a few Arizona Fathers’ Rights meetings and Success Seminars before you initiate a family court case.
 Remember: Knowledge is Power!

 Must I have an attorney to get a divorce in Arizona?

 No. The law does not require you to hire an attorney.
 AZFR typically recommends that most fathers learn to represent themselves in court.
 Not everyone is cut out for self-representation, but surprisingly, many father have found it straightforward to plead their own cases in the Superior court.
 In fact, the State Supreme Court has acknowledged that as many as 80% of all parties in Family Court proceedings appear without attorneys.
 A self-represented litigant is referred to as a “pro per” or “pro se” litigant.

 What happens if me or my spouse cheated on the other partner?